Let’s unbox the Cricut Maker 3 and make your first cut!

 Cricut Maker 3 vs Explore Air 2 vs Joy

-Now let’s talk about some of the differences between this Cricut Maker 3 and other machines.
+Now let’s talk about some of the differences between this new Maker and other machines.
 I also own the Cricut Explore Air 2.
 My new Maker 3 can cut different materials than the Explore Air 2.
 These include thicker materials, over 300 types in total!
 The Maker 3 can also cut smart materials without a mat.
 This allows for long continuous cuts without having to purchase a larger mat.
 The Maker 3 is also a lot faster and quieter.

 The Cricut Joy is a cute little machine you don’t need a full craft room for.
 It can even fit in a little carrying case.
 It is great for making quick projects like cards or decals.
 Small quick projects work great with this machine.